compono/idibu-v3-api/stuff/REST/Candidates/check-duplicates.md

-contacts/check-duplicates
+candidates/check-duplicates
 ===

-Returns list of contacts which contain some of provided parameters
+Returns list of candidates which contain some of provided parameters

 Parameters:

- * `phone` - contact phone or array of contact phones
+ * `phone` - phone or array of phones
  * `phone_mobile` - mobile phone or array of mobile phones
- * `name` - first and last name of contact
+ * `name` - first and last name of candidate
- * `email` - contact email address
+ * `email` - email address

-You can use this to check if user database already has a contact with one of given parameters in there.
+You can use this to check if user database already has a candidate with one of given parameters in there.
 All parameters are `optional`.

 Internally it uses `OR` to find records, like: `phone IN (..)
 OR phone_mobile IN (..)
 OR name=..
 OR email=..`